smarie/python-pytest-cases/docs/index.md

 test_prints[test_prints_main_msg_is_greetings-greetings_who_is_1-you-!] hello you!
 PASSED
 ```

 As you can see, the ids are a bit more explicit than usual.
 As opposed to `fixture_union`, the style of these ids is not configurable for now but feel free to propose alternatives in the [issues page](https://github.com/smarie/python-pytest-cases/issues).

+You can also mark any of the argvalues with `pytest.mark` to pass a custom id or a custom "skip" or "fail" mark, just as you do in `pytest`.
+See [pytest documentation](https://docs.pytest.org/en/stable/example/parametrize.html#set-marks-or-test-id-for-individual-parametrized-test).

 Note: for this to be performed, the parameters are replaced with a union fixture.
 Therefore the relative priority order of these parameters with other standard `pytest.mark.parametrize` parameters that you would place on the same function, will get impacted.
-You may solve this by replacing your mark parameters with `param_fixture`s (see [above](#param_fixtures).)
+You may solve this by replacing your other `@pytest.mark.parametrize` calls with `param_fixture`s (see [above](#param_fixtures).)

 ### passing a `hook`